kalviumcommunity/S49_Daniel_supreeth_capstone_Unitree/README.md

-# S49_Daniel_supreeth_capstone_Unitree
-Hello everyone this is my capstone project called Unitree it is an Crodfunding website.

-Unitree helps people in need by connecting them with kind donors.
-With easy sign-up and blog features, those seeking help can share their stories, while donors can give money or items for sale.
-This quick process ensures swift aid for those facing tough times, building a community where kindness matters most.
-Together, we're changing lives, making a world where care and support are what truly count

-I hope you guys find it usefull.

-DAY TO DAY PLAN
+**UNITREE**

+Unitree is a crowdfunding platform designed to connect individuals in need with generous donors.
+It facilitates a seamless and supportive community where users can share their stories and receive aid.
+With features like easy sign-up and blogging, Unitree aims to make a significant impact by streamlining the process of giving and receiving support.

+**Features**

+**Easy Sign-Up:**

+Quick and straightforward registration for both seekers and donors.

+**Blogging:**

+Seekers can share their stories and updates to keep their supporters informed.

+**Donations:**

+Donors can contribute money or items directly through the platform.

+**Community Building:**

+A platform to foster a community where kindness and support are central.

+**How It Works**

+**For Seekers:**

+-Register and create a profile.

+-Share your story through blog posts.

+-Receive support from donors who resonate with your cause.

+**For Donors:**

+-Register and browse through stories.

+-Choose to donate money or items.

+-Engage with the community and support those in need.

+**Day-to-Day Plan**

-DAY 1 - CREATING DATBASE IN BACKEND
+DAY 1 - Creating Database in Backend

+--Set up the database infrastructure.

+--Design the schema and relationships between tables.

-DAY 2 - CREATING INDIVIUAL SCHEMA
+DAY 2 - Creating Individual Schema

+--Define schemas for users, donations, and blog posts.

+--Implement CRUD operations for each schema.

-DAY 3 - CREATING REACT FILES IN FRONTEND
+DAY 3 - Creating React Files in Frontend

+--Set up the React project structure.

+--Develop components for user registration, profile management, and blog posts.